What is the benefit of applying for an FYE course?

 Does being in an FYE cost additional money?

 No. There are no additional costs to being a part of an FYE course.
-The travel and other extra opportunities you’ll experience are covered by an additional alumni grant.
+The extra opportunities you’ll experience are covered by an additional alumni grant.

 Are all FYE courses also Gateway Colloquium courses?